 The U.S. has periodically pursued diplomatic solutions to North Korea’s isolation, but to no avail.
 Previous administrations have tried “freezes” of North Korea’s nuclear-weapons programs in exchange for diplomatic inducements, although any successes were only temporary — such as a 2007 agreement by North Korea to shutter nuclear facilities that collapsed within two years.

-In addition, the U.S. has heavily sanctioned North Korea's economy since 2008, when then-President George W. Bush issued an executive order labeling North Korea a national threat.
+In addition, the U.S. has heavily sanctioned North Korea’s economy since 2008, when then-President George W. Bush issued an executive order labeling North Korea a national threat.
 In February 2016, President Obama tightened sanctions on the rogue state, a month after North Korea conducted a fourth test of a nuclear weapon.
+The latest U.N. sanctions appear to be a continuation of that strategy.

 Why doesn’t the U.S. just bomb North Korea’s nuclear facilities?